JOINT TO THE EU-DX Contest Telegram Channel

-Six bands may be activated simultaneously.
 For all stations who want to take part in this contest as a multi-operator, we strongly recommend this mode, due the COVID-19 situation.

 d.
-For Single-Operator, only one signal is permitted at any time.
+For Single-Operator categories, only one signal is permitted at any time.
 Use of packet cluster, skimmers or any other alerting system is permitted for all entrants.
 Self spotting or asking other stations to spot you is not allowed.

 f.
 For Multi-Operator Multi-TX stations only one transmitted signal per band is permitted.

 g.
 Bands: from 10m through 160m, except WARC bands, are allowed according to IARU Band Plans.

 h: Contest Call: CQ EU (CQ European Union )

 QSO with your own country – 1 point,